 8 tips to make your International housesitting profile standout

 1. Make sure you note in your profile any animal experience you may have, from grooming to dog walking or cat bathing.
 Don’t forget other animals you may have come across or had during the years; rabbits, guinea pigs, hamsters, mice, reptiles, birds and more all need to be looked after.
-Did you have a horse or pony and take lessons, learned how to groom, fed, watered and cleaned up after horses?
+Did you have a horse or pony and take lessons, learned how to groom, feed, water and clean up after horses?

 2. Have you ever volunteered at a Spay/Neuter Clinic, raised money for the local Animal Refuge, adopted or fostered an animal?
 Worked fundraisers or volunteered at special animal events?
 Did you look after a friend’s dog when they went away for a day or so?
 These are all good things to talk about in your profile.